NSBum/ojisan/content/post/2022-01-23-python-strip-russian-syllabic-stress/index.md

 categories:
 - programming
 ---
-I [written previously](h/2021/08/04/stripping-russian-stress-marks-from-text-from-the-command-line/) about stripping syllabic stress marks from Russian text using a Perl-based regex tool.
+I have [written previously](h/2021/08/04/stripping-russian-stress-marks-from-text-from-the-command-line/) about stripping syllabic stress marks from Russian text using a Perl-based regex tool.
 But I needed a means of doing in solely in Python, so this just extends that idea.

 {{< highlight python >}}
 #!/usr/bin/env python3

-import re

 def strip_stress_marks(text: str) -> str:
    b = text.encode('utf-8')